Why Automate?

 Step 5: Guilt-free Spending

 The best part about automating the flow of your money when you make more than you spend is that you can do whatever you want with the money left over.
 I have a sub-savings account called “Guilt-free Spending” for this exact purpose.
 Many pretend to spend their money without guilt but these same people often constantly stress about their money situation.
-It’s much easier to spend without guilt when you know for a fact that the important things are taken care oft.
+It’s much easier to spend without guilt when you know for a fact that the important things are taken care of.

 Keep Designing

 Your system will never be perfect.
 You’ll never have figured out your money situation forever.
 The key is to start now and keep designing as you go.
 It’s impossible to predict the future.
 Your financial goals are going to change.
 Your income is going to change.
 Your expenses are going to change.
 Crises are going to happen.
 This doesn’t mean that you shouldn’t plan for your future and automate your finances.
 It just means that you may have to start slow and be willing to adjust your system as you go.
 You may have to decrease the amount that you spend, save, or invest for a while.
 That’s ok.
 It’s because you have to course-correct that you have to get off the wagon completely.
 Stay the course.
 Your future selves will thank you.
 Make your current system doesn’t ignore the needs and wants of your current self either.
 A good rule of thumb is to dedicate 50% of your income to needs, 30% to wants, and 20% to savings.
-In other words, roughly 80% of your income towards your present self and 20% towards your future self.
+In other words, roughly 80% of your income is to your present self and 20% to your future self.
 My advice would be to keep it simple and build in some flexibility in your system.
 Getting Step 2 in order is a massive accomplishment.
 Don’t fall prey to over-optimization.
 Take care of the big rocks and sleep easy.
 The small stuff will fall into place.

 Read This Next